joshuaSamuel06/Tech-Jobs-Analysis/4.Finding/ReadMe.md

 <br>

 ## USA top ten Developer types and their salaries with only 1 year of experience
-The survey data on annual total compensation across various working areas in the USA reveals significant disparities.
-The highest compensation is received by back-end developers, with an average annual compensation of $400,000.
+The survey data on annual total compensation across various tech roles in the USA highlights why the tech industry is considered one of the highest-paying industries.
+Out of all the people who attended the survey, the highest compensation is received by a back-end developer, with an  annual compensation of $400,000.
 This is likely due to the critical role they play in building and maintaining the server-side logic of applications, which is crucial for ensuring the performance and reliability of services.
-Data scientists or machine learning specialists are next, with a total compensation of $300,000.
+Data scientist/Machine learning specialist stood second on the list, with a total compensation of $300,000.
 This high compensation reflects the increasing demand for expertise in AI and data analytics, as these professionals drive innovation and provide valuable insights across industries.
 Hardware engineers and security professionals each receive $250,000 annually.
 Hardware engineers are essential for developing and improving the physical components of technology, while security professionals are critical for protecting systems and data, a role that has gained heightened importance due to the rise in cyber threats.
-Other roles such as Developer Experience ($230,000), Developer for desktop or enterprise applications ($220,000), and full-stack developers ($206,000) also command substantial salaries.
+Other roles such as Developer Experience ($230,000), Developer for desktop or enterprise applications ($220,000), and full-stack developers ($206,000) are also amongst the top salaried roles .
 The Developer Experience role, which focuses on improving the workflow and tools for developers, highlights the value placed on productivity and efficiency in software development processes.
-Interestingly, the 'Other' category, which encompasses various unspecified roles, shows an average compensation of $238,000, indicating that specialized or less common roles can also attract high salaries.
 This data underscores the varying levels of compensation tied to different specialties within the tech industry, reflecting market demand, the complexity of the roles, and the critical nature of the skills required.
 The high compensation for back-end developers, data scientists, and security professionals highlights their pivotal role in the current technological landscape.

 **Top Ten Highest Salaries (USD)**